aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Send Email with Attachment Java using Aspose.Email
+# Send Email Java with Attachment Using Aspise.Email

 ## Introduction to Using Aspose.Email for Document Attachments in Java

-In this tutorial we’ll walk you through **how to send email with attachment java** by leveraging the powerful Aspose.Email for Java library.
-Whether you’re building an automated notification system or a bulk‑mailing tool, handling document attachments is a common requirement.
-We’ll cover everything from setting up the library to creating, sending, and extracting PDF or Word files attached to your messages.
+In this tutorial you’ll learn **how to send email java** with document attachments by leveraging the powerful Aspose.Email for Java library.
+Whether you’re building an automated notification system, a bulk‑mailing tool, or a reporting service, handling PDF or Word files as email attachments is a frequent requirement.
+We’ll walk through setting up the library, creating a message, attaching files, sending or saving the email, and finally extracting attachments from incoming messages.

 ## Quick Answers
-- **What library lets me send email with attachment java?** Aspose.Email for Java
+- **What library lets me send email java?** Aspose.Email for Java
 - **Do I need a license for production?** Yes, a commercial license is required for production use.
 - **Which Java versions are supported?** Java 8 and newer.
 - **Can I attach multiple files?** Absolutely – just add additional `Attachment` objects.
 - **Is streaming supported for large files?** Yes, Aspose.Email provides streaming APIs to handle large attachments efficiently.

-## What is “send email with attachment java”?
+## What is “send email java with attachment”?

 Sending an email with an attachment in Java means constructing a `MailMessage`, adding one or more `Attachment` objects, and then delivering the message via SMTP or saving it to a file.
-Aspose.Email abstracts the low‑level MIME handling, letting you focus on business logic.
+Aspose.Email abstracts the low‑level MIME handling, letting you focus on business logic instead of raw MIME headers.

 ## Why use Aspose.Email for this task?

 - **Rich API** – full control over MIME parts, content types, and encoding.
 - **Cross‑platform** – works on Windows, Linux, and macOS without additional native dependencies.
 - **Built‑in streaming** – handle large PDFs or Word docs without exhausting memory.
 - **Comprehensive documentation** – examples and API reference make implementation fast.

 ## Prerequisites